AdamFielding/Hacker-News-Clone/README.md

 ## Prerequisites

-Node and npm
+Node and yarn

 ## Development

-To run locally `npm start`
+To run locally `yarn start`